POMATOpl/cpp-docs.pl-pl/docs/mfc/reference/cmfcmenubar-class.md

 ### <a name="return-value"></a>Wartość zwracana

-Dojście do zasobu menu.
+Uchwyt do zasobu menu.

 ### <a name="remarks"></a>Uwagi

-Jeśli aplikacja dostosowuje menu, można użyć tej metody, aby pobrać dojście do oryginalnego menu.
+Jeśli aplikacja dostosowuje menu, można użyć tej metody do pobrania uchwytu do oryginalnego menu.

-## <a name="cmfcmenubargetdefaultmenuresid"></a><a name="getdefaultmenuresid"></a>CMFCMenuBar::GetDefaultMenuResId
+## <a name="cmfcmenubargetdefaultmenuresid"></a><a name="getdefaultmenuresid"></a> CMFCMenuBar::GetDefaultMenuResId

 Pobiera identyfikator zasobu dla menu domyślnego.